strukturart/audio/README.md

-Audio Player app for the Nokia 81104G - [Gerda](https://gerda.tech/)
+Audio Player app for the Nokia 81104G -KaiOS

 ### Features
 audio player and podcast downloader